Explainer: How the coronavirus changed U.S. political conventions, perhaps forever

 There will be no roaring crowds of delegates in a cavernous hall, no balloon drops or wall-to-wall parties.
 Both Democrats and Republicans will offer mostly virtual programs featuring speeches and events from around the country.

-Nevertheless, the Aug.
-17-20 Democratic National Convention could give presumptive nominee Joe Biden his first big, attentive audience in months, said Julian Zelizer, a political historian at Princeton University.
+Nevertheless, the Democratic National Convention this Monday through Thursday could give presumptive nominee Joe Biden his first big, attentive audience in months, said Julian Zelizer, a political historian at Princeton University.

-Though Biden leads Republican President Donald Trump in opinion polls leading up to the Nov.
-3 election, the Democratic former vice president has been largely booted off the campaign trail by the pandemic.
+Though Biden leads Republican President Donald Trump in opinion polls, the Democratic former vice president has been largely kept off the campaign trail by the pandemic.
 Trump, meanwhile, has continued to command heavy media attention with his White House briefings and campaign events.

 “That could be more valuable this year than in other years, particularly for Democrats, because most people have not been paying as much attention to the nominee lately and he hasn’t been campaigning,” Zelizer said.